donnyao/SDN-IP/README.md

+# SDN - IP
-# This repository provides a configuration of SDN - IP Service on ONOS Controller
+This repository provides a configuration of SDN - IP Service on ONOS Controller